Mexican president says authorities must examine alleged plagiarism by top judge | Law-Order

 Mexican president says authorities must examine alleged plagiarism by top judge

-The 11 justices of the court are due to elect Zaldivar's successor in January.
-Mexico's National Autonomous University (UNAM), where Esquivel presented her thesis, said on Thursday it would analyze the case and act according to university rules.
+Mexican President Andres Manuel Lopez Obrador said on Friday authorities should resolve a case of alleged plagiarism by a Supreme Court justice he nominated who is in the running to take the helm of the country's top tribunal.
+Justice Yasmin Esquivel was this week accused by Mexican news outlet Latinus of plagiarizing her 1987 undergraduate thesis, presented at the National Autonomous University of Mexico (UNAM), prompting calls for her to step down.

-Mexican President Andres Manuel Lopez Obrador on Friday said authorities should resolve a case of alleged plagiarism by a Supreme Court justice he nominated who is in the running to take the helm of the country's top tribunal.
-Justice Yasmin Esquivel was this week accused by Mexican news outlet Latinus of plagiarizing her 1987 university undergraduate thesis, prompting calls for her to step down.
+Mexican President Andres Manuel Lopez Obrador said on Friday authorities should resolve a case of alleged plagiarism by a Supreme Court justice he nominated who is in the running to take the helm of the country's top tribunal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)